 Harlalka also explains that having a product designer who can think with user-centric design in mind on the project also allows for the following attributes to enter the design process:

 - Perspective on the product definition from a multitude of disciplines.

 - Processes that increase empathy and awareness of the needs of the user.

 - Understanding the motivation behind each initiative and change.

 - The ability to expedite learning and promote sharing throughout the project.

 In other words, the role of product designer spans virtually every phase of the process and goes beyond simple coding and development procedures.
 This expert – or trusted team of professionals – provides a service that enhances and accelerates the creation of digital products that most brands simply can’t replicate in-house.

 Moving Forward with User-Centered Design in Mind

-However, with all of what you’ve learned here leading the way, as well as having the right team of trusted digital product developers on your side, there’s no reason why your next release within the digital marketplace can’t be a resounding success with the users who make up your brand’s core audience.
+However, with all of what you’ve learned here leading the way, as well as having a trusted digital product development company on your side, there’s no reason why your next release within the digital marketplace can’t be a resounding success with the users who make up your brand’s core audience.
 The only question left to answer now focuses on whether or not you’re ready to truly embrace the tenants of user-centered design and reap the rewards that come with this kind of approach.